Harrison-M/indent.txt/README.md

 * Prefixing a line with a single asterisk (*) will wrap the item in an &lt;em&gt; tag
 * Prefixing a line with two asterisks (**) will wrap the item in a &lt;strong&gt; tag
+* Prefixing a line with two forward slashes (//) indicates a comment, excluding the line from the results.
+This will eventually be used for metadata and parser instructions.

 ## Like Indent.txt?